dbrami/cardiomyopathy/README.md

 ### Environment Setup
 A script (see below) can be used to set up a conda environment, install dependencies, and create the required directory structure:
 - **Directories:**
-  - `data/` – for all downloaded raw data files.
+  - `data/` – for all downloaded raw data files
+    - `geo/` – GEO RNA-seq data
+    - `encode/` – ENCODE ChIP-seq data
+    - `gtex/` – GTEx expression data
+    - `reference/` – Reference genome
+    - `logs/` – Download logs and status reports
-  - `models/` – for saving pretrained and fine-tuned models.
+  - `models/` – for saving pretrained and fine-tuned models
-  - `notebooks/` – for Jupyter Notebooks.
+  - `notebooks/` – for Jupyter Notebooks
-  - `results/` – for output files and figures.
+  - `results/` – for output files and figures
-  - `src/` – for source code, including the DNABERT repository.
+  - `src/` – for source code, including the DNABERT repository

+The download script creates detailed logs in `data/logs/` tracking:
+- Success/failure status of each download
+- URLs and file paths
+- Files that were skipped (already present)
+- Timestamp of download attempts

 ---